-Generally, people can make some choline in their liver; a percentage of people have genetic variants that reduce their ability to make choline and need to ensure adequate intake through food or supplements.
+Generally, people can make some choline in their liver.
+But some people have genetic variants that reduce their ability to make choline.
+They need to ensure adequate intake through food or supplements.

 Choline is the precursor to acetylcholine, which is a neurotransmitter.
 Acetylcholine controls muscles, heart rhythm, and other function.